-This product is known to help with removing any deposits that might have been left behind from buffing and applying a polisher.
+This product is known to help remove any deposits left behind from buffing and applying a polisher.
 This process will not take long and will make the boat that much shinier.

-Now, if you are planning on treating your boat and ensuring that it lasts longer, it’s highly recommended also to add a protectant.
+If you are planning on treating your boat and ensuring that it lasts longer, it’s highly recommended to add a protectant.
 I use it every time to be sure.

 It does not take a lot of time, and it makes a huge difference!
 All you will need is a protectant and a handy rag or towel.
 From there, pour a little protectant and rub it onto the aluminum tubes.
 Typically, most protectants require an additional coat within 24 hours.
 Be sure to read the instructions for optimal results.

 Like I said at the beginning of the article, I look at my pontoon boat as a child – I want it to last forever.
 So, I do what I can before and after each use to make sure it continues.